NEWS

 Four Derbyshire Men in victorious England World Cup Squad

-The Over 75s World Cup Competition 2024 was held in Cardiff from August 20th to 23rd and there were four Derbyshire men in the England team which won the cup.
+The Over 75s World Cup Competition 2024 was held in Cardiff and there were four Derbyshire men in the England team which won the cup.
 All four have played with Chesterfield Senior Spireites F.C. which is an over 60s small-sided running football club playing at Queen's Park.
 Two also play for the Senior Spireites F.C. walking football club.
 The four are Terry Fletcher, Dave Goucher, John Longstaff and Ian Edmundson, who are pictured.

 The tournament was played with teams of seven-a-side and there were two games per day for the first three days, which was pretty tiring, but the England squad of thirteen players was well motivated, with an excellent team spirit and roll-on, roll-off substitutes were allowed to share the workload.